Evaluating Hypothesis Tests

 n_sim (int): number of simulations to run.

-first_seed (int | None): Starting random seed for reproducibility.
+first_seed (int | None): starting random seed for reproducibility.

 Defaults to None.